 - We are actively preserving and improving Northwest-adapted honeybee genetics by raising and breeding our own queens and using isolated mating areas to propagate resilient, feral-based stock suitable for both migratory pollination and honey production in Oregon.

-Henry Storch is migratory beekeeper as well as a professional farrier.
-He is based in Philomath, Oregon where he lives with his wife and two kids.
+Henry Storch is a migratory beekeeper as well as a professional farrier.
+He is based in Philomath, Oregon.
 In his free time, he collects seed from native plants and interesting garden varieties, and he plays Legos with his kids.

-Camille Storch manages customer service, sales, and shipping for Old Blue Raw Honey, and she photographs and writes all the Old Blue blog posts.
-She also manages the blog Wayward Spark.
+Camille Kaplan manages honey processing, customer service, sales, and shipping for Old Blue Raw Honey, and she photographs and writes all the Old Blue blog posts.
 In her free time, she does a lot of canning and pickling produce.

 About the Bees